ahochsteger/gmail-processor/docs/docs/reference/actions.md

 Marks the message as read.

-This acton takes no arguments.
+This action takes no arguments.

 ### `message.markUnread`

 Marks the message as unread.

-This acton takes no arguments.
+This action takes no arguments.

 ### `message.moveToTrash`

 Moves the message to the trash.

+This action takes no arguments.

+### `message.noop`

+Do nothing (no operation).
+Used for testing.

-This acton takes no arguments.
+This action takes no arguments.

 ### `message.star`

 Adds a star to a message.

-This acton takes no arguments.
+This action takes no arguments.

 ### `message.storeFromURL`